 - Dillo Insurance

 In some states, it is against the law for insurance companies to use your credit score to calculate your rate.
-Currently, insurance companies in California, Massachusetts, Michigan and Hawaii cannot look at your credit history before selling you a policy.
-But keep in mind that if you fail to make the payments, insurance companies in these states can still cancel your coverage.
+Currently, insurance companies in California, Hawaii, Massachusetts and Michigan cannot use your credit score as a rating factor when selling you a policy.
+But keep in mind that if you fail to make the payments, insurance companies in these states could still cancel your coverage.

 Your credit score is only one factor that affects your car insurance rate.
-Even if you have great credit, you can still get stuck with an expensive rate based on other criteria.
+Even if you have great credit, you might still pay an expensive rate based on other criteria.
 Here are some additional factors that could cause someone with good credit to have a high insurance rate:

-- Age: Your age is one of the biggest factors that impacts your credit score.
-Younger drivers pay the highest rates because they lack experience.
-As you get older, your insurance rate will decrease, assuming you maintain good credit.
+- Age: Your age is one of the biggest factors that impacts your insurance premium.
+Younger drivers tend to pay among the highest rates because they lack experience.
+As you get older, your insurance rate will typically decrease, assuming you maintain good credit.
+(Hawaii and Massachusetts ban the use of age as a rating factor.)

 - $100,000 bodily injury liability per person